Trimatix/BASED/README.md

 To make use of BASED, fork this repository and build your bot directly over BASED.
 BASED is *not* a library, it is a *template* to be used as a starting point for your project.

+Before your bot can be used, you will need to create the following two environment variables:
+`BASED_DC_TOKEN` - creating your discord bot's token, used for launching the bot `BASED_GH_TOKEN` - a personal access token for your GitHub account, which can be created here: https://github.com/settings/tokens

 # How to Update Your BASED Fork
 When new versions of BASED are released, assuming you have update checking enabled in `cfg.BASED_checkForUpdates`, you will be notified via console.
 To update your BASED fork, create a pull request from the master branch of this repository into your fork.